The Best Black Friday Marketing Campaigns of All Time

 Source: Swanky Agency

-About the company: Allbirds is a sustainable accessory and footwear brand.
+About the company: Allbirds is a New Zealand and American sustainable accessory and footwear brand.

-The idea: Instead of lowering the prices for Black Friday and Cyber Monday shopping, as do many other retailers, the company decided to increase all prices across its entire collection by £1
+The 2020 campaign: Instead of lowering the prices for Black Friday and Cyber Monday shopping, as do many other retailers, the company decided to increase all prices across their entire collection by £1

-Such a move serves two purposes: to increase the commitment to sustainability and donate extra money to Fridays For Future, the youth-led international climate movement founded by climate activist Greta Thunberg.
+Such a move serves two purposes: to show their commitment to sustainability best practices and to donate extra money to Fridays For Future, the youth-led international climate movement founded by climate activist Greta Thunberg.

 Source: Milled

-About the company: VivoBarefoot is creating shoes with ultra-thin puncture resistance soles.
+About the company: VivoBarefoot is making barefoot shoes with minimalistic design.

-The idea: The brand used the occasion of Black Friday to promote its ReVivo platform.
+The 2021 campaign: On Black Friday, the brand promoted their ReVivo platform.
 This platform is used for purchasing repaired shoes that have either been returned by other customers or that are surplus or ex-display stock.

 Such a thoughtful approach to this day correlates best with the values of the company.